SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Experiments

 \subsection{Pseudo Label Evaluation}

 We first evaluated the generated pseudo labels by instance and semantic IoUs.
-Table~\ref{sem_iou} show the class-specific semantic IoU results of the pseudo labels on the ScanNet training set.
+Table~\ref{sem_iou} shows the class-specific semantic IoU results of the pseudo labels on the ScanNet training set.
+The semantic IoUs are calculated per semantic class.
 We also tested the pseudo labels generated in every layer of the SegGroup network.
-As the label information is propagated from labeled segments into unlabeled segments with the number of grouping layers increases, more points in the point cloud scene are annotated with the pseudo labels until all points are annotated.
+The last row ``SegGroup'' indicates the final output of the network.
+As the label information is propagated from labeled segments into unlabeled segments with the number of grouping layers increasing, more points in the point cloud scene are annotated with the pseudo labels until all points are annotated.
 Experiments show that the generated pseudo labels are very close to the ground truth labels by annotating one point per instance.
 From the results on different classes, we observe that our method performs significantly better on the classes of \emph{wall} and \emph{floor} which have simple structures as well as \emph{chair}, \emph{sofa}, \emph{table}, \emph{shower}, \emph{curtain} and \emph{toilet} that are easy to identify and separated from a smooth surface.
 Table~\ref{sem_iou} also shows the evaluation results of the pseudo labels generated from scene-level labels and subcloud-level labels by MPRM~\cite{wei2020multi}, where our generated pseudo labels outperform them by a large gap.
 The mean IoU at Layer 1 of SegGroup is already higher than that of the scene-level labels by MPRM.
+Considering our method also requires less annotation time per scene compared with the subcloud-level method, experimental results show that our method has a better balance between the annotation time and the quality of the generated pseudo labels.